battermann/connect-4/README.md

 # Connect 4

-Connect 4 implemented with event sourcing and CQRS using Haskell, Postgres, GraphQL/Hasura and Elm.
+Exemplary event sourcing and CQRS implementation of the game _Connect 4_ using Haskell, Postgres, GraphQL/Hasura and Elm.

+It uses [Postgres asynchronous notification](https://www.postgresql.org/docs/12/libpq-notify.html) as a light weight pub/sub mechanism for propagating events.

 Components: